-Often (with tech products especially) you can make one device, then copy/paste it and simply adjust the proportions to make the next icon, which can really speed up your workflow!
+Often (with tech products especially) you can make one device, then copy/paste it and simply adjust the proportions to make the next icon, which can really speed up your workflow.

 07. Add some colour

 With your linework complete, move on to colour.
-Generally, you want to get the tones as close to real as possible, but there are some exceptions.
+Generally, you want to get the tones as close to reality as possible, but there are some exceptions.
 For example, most metals are a mid-grey, which is boring for everyone!
 Instead, I use a variety of blue-grey tones (light or dark) and usually stray into turquoises.